Surabaya hit with further attacks in wake of church bombings

-Surabaya, Indonesia (CNN)A bomb strapped to a motorcycle exploded at the gate to a police station in Surabaya on Monday, according to local police, the latest in a series of attacks that have rocked the Indonesian city in the past 24 hours.

-The perpetrator rode the motorcycle into the main gateway of the police station when it exploded, East Java Police spokesman Frans Barung Mangera said.
-Four police officers and six civilians were injured in the attack and no group has yet claimed responsibility.
+The latest attack targeted a police station in the the country's second largest city Monday morning, when four suicide bombers on two motorbikes drove into the main gateway of the police station before detonating explosives, police spokesman Frans Barung Mangera said.

+Ten people, including four police officers, were wounded in the attack.
+Police said all four attackers were dead and their identities were under investigation.

-On Sunday, a husband and wife used their four children in deadly suicide attacks on three Christian churches, killing seven people in Surabaya.
+Excluding the attackers, eight people were killed in the series of bombings Sunday, when a husband and wife used their four children in deadly suicide attacks on three Christian churches.

+Police Head General Tito Karnavian, Indonesia's top-ranking police officer, said he suspects the family were members of terrorist group of Jamaah Ansharut Daulah (JAD), a main supporter of ISIS in Indonesia.

-In those attacks, the family's two young daughters, aged 9 and 12, were present when their mother detonated one of the bombs, and the couple's two teenage sons carried out a separate attack on another church.
+The family's two young daughters, aged 9 and 12, were present when their mother detonated one of the bombs, and the couple's two teenage sons carried out a separate attack on another church.
+All members of the family died in the attacks.

 In a separate incident later that night that police also called a terrorist attack, a bomb exploded at the Wonocolo low-cost housing complex in the city.